jrief/django-formset/docs/source/model-collections.rst

 children forms are rendered as many times as objects of type ``ExtendUser`` point onto the main object, in short the ``User`` object.

+Here method ``model_to_dict`` instantiates a list.
+This list is a serialized representation of all objects of type ``ExtendUser`` referring to the ``User`` (main) object.

+After a submitted form has been validated, we start constructing as many models of type ``ExtendUser``, as the collections provides.
+Since we must link each form to its associated object, each sub-form contains the primary key of that object as hidden field.
+Forms which have been deleted by the user are marked for removal and will be removed from the main object.

 .. _[#1]: In technical terms, a one-to-one relation *is a* foreign key with an additional unique